"A NPV Calculator finds today's value for a project's lifetime of cash flows."

 4. Black swan events that disrupt cash flows.

-Once you have used the NPV calculator to calculate net present value for your projects, you can make a rational decision about which project is most economical for your situation.
+After utilizing the NPV calculator to determine the net present value of your projects, you can then make an informed decision regarding the most cost-effective project for your particular situation.